HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 > [!TIP]
 > **Bottom line:** Probably not the best option unless we only cared about grouping issues by deliverable in custom reporting.

+#### Examples

+- Issue with this deliverable value
+- Searching for issues with this deliverable in the GitHub project
+- Grouping issues by deliverable in GitHub project
+- Grouping issues by deliverable in GitHub insight reporting

+#### Steps to create a 30k deliverable and assign an issue to it

+1. Create a 30k deliverable issue
+2. Create an issue representing a task that is required for a given 30k deliverable
+3. Tag that 30k deliverable in the body of the task using a reserved phrase

 - **Pros**
   - Allows the engineering team to continue to use GitHub milestones to organize issues into units of work that make sense to them.